james-mattison/words/README.md

 ![Play3](etc/play2.png)

-## Does This Work?
+## Known Issues:

-Kind of.
+___11-28-2023:___

-## What needs to be implemented to finish this:
+- The `[BLANK]` tile needs to be properly implemented.

- - modifiers for the squares.
-Each Tile object is correctly calculated, but I haven't implemented Double Word Score / Double Letter Score modifiers yet.
+- Words that start on a previously-played tile at position x, y suffer from a bug where the current character at X, Y is not counted against the player's hand.
+This is a breaking issue.